Prepare Spanner for RDI

 --project=YOUR_PROJECT_ID

-Before deploying the RDI pipeline, you need to configure the necessary secrets for both the source and target databases.
+Before deploying the RDI pipeline, you need to configure the necessary secrets for the target database.
 Instructions for setting up the target database secrets are available in the RDI deployment guide.

-In addition to the target database secrets, you'll also need to create a Spanner-specific secret named source-db-credentials.
+Optional: If you prefer to use a service account credentials file instead of Workload Identity authentication, you'll need to create a Spanner-specific secret named source-db-credentials.
 This secret should contain the service account key file generated during the Spanner setup phase.
 Use the command below to create it:

 kubectl create secret generic source-db-credentials --namespace=rdi \